Ralph H. Baer: Early life and education

+Career

-In the United States, he was self-taught and worked in a factory for a weekly wage of twelve dollars.
+In the United States, Baer was self-taught and worked in a factory for a weekly wage of twelve dollars.
 After seeing an advertisement at a bus station for education in the budding electronics field, he quit his job to study in the field.
 He graduated from the National Radio Institute as a radio service technician in 1940.
 In 1943 he was drafted to fight in World War II and assigned to military intelligence at the United States Army headquarters in London.
-On returning from war duty in 1946, he presented a large collection of weaponry he had amassed (about 18 short ton) to museums in Aberdeen, Maryland; Springfield, Missouri; and Fort Riley, Kansas.
+On returning from war duty in 1946, he presented a large collection of weaponry he had amassed (about 18 short ton) to museums in Aberdeen, Maryland; Springfield, Massachusetts; and Fort Riley, Kansas.
 With his secondary education funded by the G.I.
 Bill, Baer graduated with a Bachelor of Science degree in Television Engineering, which was unique at the time, from the American Television Institute of Technology in Chicago in 1949.

 In 1949, Baer went to work as chief engineer for a small electro-medical equipment firm called Wappler, Inc. There he designed and built surgical cutting machines, epilators, and low frequency pulse generating muscle-toning equipment.
 In 1951, Baer went to work as a senior engineer for Loral Electronics in Bronx, New York, where he designed power line carrier signaling equipment, contracting for IBM.
 From 1952 to 1956, he worked at Transitron, Inc., in New York City as a chief engineer and later as vice president.

 He started his own company before joining defense contractor Sanders Associates in Nashua, New Hampshire (now part of BAE Systems Inc.) in 1956, where he stayed until retiring in 1987.
 Baer's primary responsibility at Sanders was overseeing about 500 engineers in the development of electronic systems being used for military applications.
 Out of this work came the concept of a home video game console.
 He would go on to create the first commercial video game consoles, among several other patented advances in video games and electronic toys.
 As he approached retirement, Baer partnered with Bob Pelovitz of Acsiom, LLC, and they invented and marketed toy and game ideas from 1983 until Baer's death.

 Baer was a Life Senior Member of Institute of Electrical and Electronics Engineers.
 His son, Mark, helped lead the nomination process to elevate him to become an IEEE Life Fellow, the highest level of membership within the organization.

-Family and death
+Personal life

 Baer married Dena Whinston in 1952; she died in 2006.
 They had three children during their marriage, and at the time of Baer's death, he had four grandchildren.
 Baer died at his home in Manchester, New Hampshire on December 6, 2014, according to family and friends close to him.